piccolo-orm/piccolo_api/docs/source/crud/serializers.rst

 FastAPI template
 ~~~~~~~~~~~~~~~~

-To create a new FastAPI app using Piccolo, simple use:
+To create a new FastAPI app using Piccolo, simply use:

 .. code-block:: bash